RViMLab/IROS2019-CTR-Manipulability/README.md

 # Concentric Tube Robot Model and Manipulability Index
 Repo for modeling of a concentric tube robot with 3 tubes and estimating its manipulability indices.
 It implements the methodology presented in the following publication:

-[strong]M. Khadem, L. Da Cruz and C. Bergeles, "Force/Velocity Manipulability Analysis for 3D Continuum Robots," 2018 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Madrid, 2018, pp. 4920-4926.[strong]
+M. Khadem, L. Da Cruz and C. Bergeles, "Force/Velocity Manipulability Analysis for 3D Continuum Robots," 2018 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), Madrid, 2018, pp. 4920-4926.

 doi: 10.1109/IROS.2018.8593874